 -

 Intensity: Some synonyms convey a stronger or weaker degree of the same meaning.
-For example, "angry," "furious," and "irate" all express anger, but they vary in intensity.
+As an example, "angry," "furious," and "irate" all express anger, but they vary in intensity.

 The Role of Context

 Context is crucial in determining the most appropriate synonym to use.
 The surrounding words, the overall tone of the text, and the intended audience all influence the choice of words.
-For example, in a formal essay, you might choose "utilize" over "use," while in a casual conversation, "use" would be more appropriate.
+To give you an idea, in a formal essay, you might choose "apply" over "use," while in a casual conversation, "use" would be more appropriate.

 Consider the sentence, "She was happy to receive the award."
 Depending on the situation, several synonyms could be used, but they would each convey a slightly different nuance: